 - West side of Phetkasem between Sois 78 and 80 to the south of town.

-The stop on Sa Song Road also offers minibuses to Cha-am (40 baht) and Phetburi (80 baht) departing hourly from 06:00 to 18:00, and Nakhon Pathom (180 baht) and Pattaya (400 baht) departing every two to three hours in the same timeframe.
+The stop on Sa Song Road also offers minibuses to Cha-am (40 baht) and Phetchaburi (80 baht) departing hourly from 06:00 to 18:00, and Nakhon Pathom (180 baht) and Pattaya (400 baht) departing every two to three hours in the same timeframe.
 Minibuses to Pattaya are also available at some of the other minibus stops.

 The stop between Sois 71 and 73 also has minibuses departing for Sam Roi Yot (60 baht) and Prachuap Khiri Khan (80 baht) at least every two hours from 08:00 to 18:00.
-Bangkok-bound minibuses from this stop run from 07:00 to 22:00 and also service Cha-am, Phetburi and Mae Khlong (Samut Songkhram).
+Bangkok-bound minibuses from this stop run from 07:00 to 22:00 and also service Cha-am, Phetchaburi and Mae Khlong (Samut Songkhram).

 Central Hua Hin is easy to cover on foot, though it's not always enjoyable due to the traffic on Phetkasem Road.